 To update your business information, please complete our Business Information Form.

-The Town of Lumsden hosts a Sign Corridor on Highway 11.
+The Town of Lumsden hosts a Sign Corridor on Highway 11 (which is currently at capacity).
 If you are interested in advertising your business in the Sign Corridor, please see theSign Policy and Application

 |Sign Corridor Fees||2020||2021||2022|

 |Priority 1 & 2 Annual Capital and Maintenance Fee||275||275||275|

 The Town of Lumsden does not issue Business Licenses.